bkry-code/kirby-enhanced-textarea/README.md

 ## Configuration

 You can change the headline buttons to any headline from 1-6 in the `site/config.php`.
-The function as well as the icon number will adjust accordingly.
+The function, the shortcut (meta+1, meta+2, ...) as well as the icon number will adjust accordingly.

 Example:
 ````